hifocus/instapp/README.md

 - Simply enter `https://get.js.org/{appname}` in your browser.

 - If you see a `404` error, that means the app you are downloading is not currently supported.
-Chech out [Join In Us](https://github.com/hxco/Get#join-us) page.
+Check out [Join In Us](https://github.com/hxco/Get#join-us) page.

 - If you see an alert like this: